Sowintuu/voiceAtis/README.md

 Behind the fun and features, OurAirports exists primarily as a public good.
 When Australia forced the US government to shut down public access to its Digital Aeronautical Flight Information File (DAFIF) service in 2006, there was no longer a good source of global aviation data.
 OurAirports started in 2007 primarily to fill that gap: we encourage members to create and maintain data records for airports around the world, and they manage over 40,000 of them.
 Many web sites, smartphone apps, and other services rely on OurAirport's data, which is all in the Public Domain (no permission required).

-See the [Credits](http://ourairports.com/about.html#credits) for a list of contributers.
+See the [Credits](http://ourairports.com/about.html#credits) for a list of contributors.

 ## Changelog
+### version 0.5.0 - 19.12.2021
+* Large code refactor to comply with PEP8
+* Usage of fsuipc package instead of pyuipc package
+* Adjustment to Whazzup v2
+* Corrected typos in Readme

 ### version 0.4.0 - 17.06.2020
 * Support of airports with multiple AITS frequencies
     * Message is read, if one of the frequencies is tuned.
-* Support of ATIS broadcasted via NAV
+* Support of ATIS broadcast via NAV
 * Airport data are now downloaded only once a day. (performance improvement)
 * Whazzup data is now only downloaded every 5 minutes or more.
 * Removed some debugging code.
-* Many new information in this document (README.md)
+* A lot of new information in this document (README.md)

 ### version 0.3.0 - 16.06.2020
 * Complete rework of voice generation logic